NaxonM/metube-extended/README.md

 ## Configuration

 All configuration knobs from upstream MeTube carry over.
-Set environment variables via `docker compose`, your orchestrator of choice, or the `.env` file consumed by `install.sh`.
+Set environment variables via `docker compose`, your orchestrator of choice, or the `.env` file consumed by the installer.

 ### Download behaviour